-Christian Leuz is the Joseph Sondheimer Professor of International Economics, Finance and Accounting at the University of Chicago's Booth School of Business.
-He studies the role of disclosure and transparency in capital markets and other settings, the effects of regulation, international accounting as well as corporate governance and corporate financing decisions.
+Christian Leuz is the Charles F. Pohl Distinguished Service Professor of Accounting and Finance at the University of Chicago's Booth School of Business.
+He studies the role of disclosure and transparency in capital markets and other settings; the economic effects of regulation; international accounting; corporate governance and corporate financing.

 David Martinez-Miera is Associate Professor of Finance at the Business Department of Universidad Carlos III de Madrid.
 His research interests are in the area of banking, macro-finance, corporate finance, microfinance.

-Konstantin W. Milbradt is Associate Professor of Finance at Kellogg School of Management at Northwestern University.
+Konstantin W. Milbradt is Associate Professor of Finance at Northwestern University's Kellogg School of Management.
 His research interests are in financial economics, specifically in how financial frictions affect asset prices and corporate decisions.